Polynomially restricted operator growth in dynamically integrable models: Disordered -spin chains

-Let us now determine the dimension of these equivalence classes (see also Supplementary Material \cite{supp}).
+Let us now determine the dimension of these equivalence classes (see also Appendix \ref{appendixB}).
 For an arbitrary system size $L$, the OED of the equivalence class $ \mathcal{A}^{N}_\text{XY}$ can be written as a polynomial of degree $N$:

 The coefficients $k^N_0,\dots,k^N_N$ for $N\le L$ are determined as solutions of the following system of equations:

 Here $V(0,1,\dots,N)$ is a Vandermonde matrix, $\vec{K}^N\equiv(k^N_0,\dots,k^N_N)$, and the vector of values $\vec{D}^N_\text{XY}=(D^N_\text{XY}(0),\dots,D^N_\text{XY}(N))$ is given by